citizenfx/fivem-docs/content/docs/scripting-reference/resource-manifest/resource-manifest.md

 #### Vector unpacking

-Vector unpacking is not a feature when using OAL, this means that you will have to explicitly unpack each coordinate into the native.
-Example below.
+Vector unpacking does not work when using OAL, this means that you will have to manually unpack coordinates instead of providing the `vector3`.

 ```lua
 local coords = vector3(1, 2, 3)